immersive-web/webxr-ar-module/input-explainer.md

 let inputSources = xrSession.getInputSources();
 ```

 When input sources are added to or removed from the list of available input sources the `inputsourceschange` event must be fired on the `XRSession` object to indicate that any cached copies of the list should be refreshed.
-This event is of the type `XRSessionEvent` and contains the `session` for which input sources are changing.
+In addition, the `inputsourceschange` event will also fire once after the session creation callback completes.
+This event is of the type `XRInputSourceChangeEvent` and will contain three attributes: `session` is associated session being changed, `added` is the new input sources, and `removed` is the input sources that will no longer be reported.

 ```js
 function onSessionStarted(session) {